Psychosis

-Psychosis is a mental disorder caused by a person becoming disconnected from reality.
-Symptoms may include delusions and hallucinations, among other features.
-Additional symptoms are incoherent speech and behavior that is inappropriate for a given situation.
-There may also be sleep problems, social withdrawal, lack of motivation, and difficulties carrying out daily activities.
-Psychosis can have serious adverse outcomes.
+In psychopathology, psychosis is a condition in which one is unable to distinguish, in one's experience of life, between what is and is not real.
+Examples of psychotic symptoms are delusions, hallucinations, and disorganized or incoherent thoughts or speech.
+Psychosis is a description of a person's state or symptoms, rather than a particular mental illness, and it is not related to psychopathy (a personality construct characterized by impaired empathy and remorse, along with bold, disinhibited, and egocentric traits).

-As with many psychiatric phenomena, psychosis has several different causes.
-These include mental illness, such as schizophrenia or schizoaffective disorder, bipolar disorder, sensory deprivation and in rare cases, major depression (psychotic depression).
-Other causes include: trauma, sleep deprivation, some medical conditions, certain medications, and drugs such as cannabis, hallucinogens, and stimulants.
-One type, known as postpartum psychosis, can occur after giving birth.
-The neurotransmitter dopamine is believed to play an important role.
-Acute psychosis is considered primary if it results from a psychiatric condition and secondary if it is caused by a medical condition or drugs.
-The diagnosis of a mental health condition requires excluding other potential causes.
-Testing may be done to check for central nervous system diseases, toxins, or other health problems as a cause.
+Common causes of chronic (i.e. ongoing or repeating) psychosis include schizophrenia or schizoaffective disorder, bipolar disorder, and brain damage (usually as a result of alcoholism).
+Acute (temporary) psychosis can also be caused by severe distress, sleep deprivation, sensory deprivation, some medications, and drug use (including alcohol, cannabis, hallucinogens, and stimulants).
+Acute psychosis is termed primary if it results from a psychiatric condition and secondary if it is caused by another medical condition or drugs.
+The diagnosis of a mental-health condition requires excluding other potential causes.
+Tests can be done to check whether psychosis is caused by central nervous system diseases, toxins, or other health problems.

 Treatment may include antipsychotic medication, psychotherapy, and social support.
 Early treatment appears to improve outcomes.
 Medications appear to have a moderate effect.
 Outcomes depend on the underlying cause.

+Psychosis is not well-understood at the neurological level, but dopamine (along with other neurotransmitters) is known to play an important role.
 In the United States about 3% of people develop psychosis at some point in their lives.
-The condition has been described since at least the 4th century BC by Hippocrates and possibly as early as 1500 BC in the Egyptian Ebers Papyrus.
+Psychosis has been described as early as the 4th century BC by Hippocrates and possibly as early as 1500 BC in the Ebers Papyrus.